Supports teeth, bones, muscles, and immune system

 A healthy lifestyle and a varied diet are important for maintaining good health.

 humectant: glycerol, purified water,

 Keep out of reach of young children.

-Seniors and people with dark skin are recommended to take ekstra vitamin D.
+Seniors and people with dark skin are advised to take extra vitamin D.

-D-Pearls are soft gelatin capsules with 25 μg vitamin D3 in each capsule.
-The vitamin D is dissolved in cold-pressed olive oil, as vitamin-D is a fat-soluble vitamin.
-Their size makes them easy to swallow, but they can also be chewed.
-Research has shown that D-Pearls have a high absorption in the body.
+D-Pearls are small, soft gelatin capsules with 25 μg (1000 International Units) of vitamin D3 in each capsule.
+Vitamin D is a lipid-soluble nutrient, so the vitamin D in this product is dissolved in high- quality cold-pressed olive oil for improved absorption in the digestive system.
+The capsule size makes them easy to swallow, but they can also be chewed.
+Research has shown that D-Pearls has excellent absorption in the body.

 What is vitamin D?

 Vitamin D is a lipid-soluble vitamin.
 In order for the nutrient to be absorbed in the intestine, it must be ingested with some kind of dietary fat.
 Like most other vitamins, vitamin D is essential.
 There are several kinds of vitamin D but the two most important forms are D2 (ergocalciferol) and D3 (cholecalciferol).